ethpm/ethpm-spec/docs/source/package-spec.rst

 The ``name`` field defines a human readable name for this package.

-  - Packages **must** include this field to be released on an EthPM registry.
+  - Packages **should** include this field to be released on an EthPM registry.
   - Package names **must** begin with a lowercase letter and be comprised of only lowercase letters, numeric characters, and the dash character ``-``.
   - Package names **must** not exceed 255 characters in length.